matthewwall/weert/README.md

 6. Make sure the `weert.py` module is in your `PYTHONPATH`.

-7. Make sure you are running weewx version 3.3 or later (WeeRT makes use of POST requests, which are only supported by v3.3+
+7. Make sure you are running weewx version 3.3 or later (WeeRT makes use of POST requests, which are only supported by v3.3 or later.)

-8. Run `weewxd`

-9. Start WeeRT:
+8. Start WeeRT:

     ```shell
     npm start
     ```

+9. Run `weewxd`

 10. Open up a client at [http://localhost:3000](http://localhost:3000).